nestauk/cci_nepal/README.md

 #### Outputs

-There are six files created from running the `data_splitting.py` file.
+There are three files created from running the `data_splitting.py` file.
 These are saved in `outputs/data/data_for_modelling` and are listed below.
 These form the training, validation and test sets used for modelling.

 - `train.csv`
 - `val.csv`